Aayush-S/Aayush-S/README.md

 - 👋 Hi, I’m Aayush!
-A CS student at Georgia Tech
+SWE at Sentry.io and Georgia Tech Alum (MS + BS in CS)
-- 👀 I’m interested in web development and ML
+- 👀 I’m interested in AI/ML (Language Models, Time Series Analysis, AI Agents)
-- 🌱 I’m currently learning Full Stack Development, Machine Learning, and CV
+- 🌱 I’m currently working on time series analysis and improving anomaly detection systems
-- 📫 Reach me at aseth44@gatech.edu

 <!---
 Aayush-S/Aayush-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.